 Take action to protect yourself: 10 ways to avoid being a deadbeat dad.

 4. Criminalization of a Law Abiding Citizen

-5. Losing the Entire Structure of Family Life & Home
+5. Losing the Entire Structure of Family Life and Home

 6. Being Declared Dangerous

-Being treated as ‘dangerous’ or ‘depressed’, by the court or guardians of the court.
-A common tactic of an opposing lawyer is to persuade the judge that the father is dangerous or depressed.
+Men are vulnerable to being treated as ‘dangerous’ or ‘depressed’ by the court or guardians of the court.
+A common tactic of the opposing divorce lawyer is to persuade the judge that the father is dangerous.
+Or depressed.
 Fear is a great persuader.
-Once the judge believes that there is any credible fear that the father who always loved his children, is now dangerous, the father is going to lose his relationship with his kids.
-All it takes for the judge to think that there might be a danger is for the opposing side to accuse.
-Even if the accusation is false, it is difficult to prove as it is he said and she said argument.
-And the judge will decide in favor of protecting the children from a false accusation.
+If the judge believes there is a credible fear that the father is dangerous, he is going to lose his relationship with his kids.
+All it takes is for the opposing side to accuse him of being dangerous.
+Even if the accusation is false, it is difficult to prove it false.
+Because it is now a he said / she said argument.
+And the judge will decide in favor of protecting the children from a falsely accused ‘dangerous’ father.

 7. Needing a Supervisor

 10. The Loss of Reality

 12. A Catastrophic Year or More